José María Cidoncha

 José María Cidoncha Molina (born 19 April 1970) is a Spanish football manager and former player who played as a central defender.
-He is the current manager of CD Extremadura 1924.
+He is the current manager of AD Llerenense.

 Playing career

 Born in Badajoz, Extremadura, Cidoncha was an Atlético Madrid youth graduate.
 He made his debut with the reserves during the 1988–89 season, achieving promotion from Segunda División B.

 In 1992, after already becoming a starter, Cidoncha signed for Segunda División side CD Badajoz.
 In 1994, he moved to La Liga side Real Valladolid, and made his debut in the category on 4 September by starting in a 0–0 away draw against Racing de Santander.

 Cidoncha agreed to a contract with second division side UD Almería in 1995, but moved to Málaga CF in the third tier in the following year.
 He then spent a season at Real Jaén in the second level, before signing for Jerez CF in 1998.

 In 2001, after one year at CD Toledo, Cidoncha returned to Badajoz, with the club now in the second division.
 In 2003, after suffering relegation, he returned to Jaén.

 In 2005, Cidoncha joined CD Linares also in the third level.
 He retired with the club in 2009, after their administrative relegation, at the age of 38.